MadalinTheGrey/MaT_TitireziiZburatori/README.md

 - body: n/a
 - params: n/a
+- returns:
-- returns: downloadable json with an array of supplies
+  - downloadable json with an array of supplies
+  - status codes:
+    - 200: json attached successfully

 **Orders**